phie73/advent_of_code/2022/readme.md

 day09: ***zig***, heard about zig as c with its problems solved.
 And in some aspects I agree.
 So definitely one of the new languages I consider using more. <br>
 day10: latex (and python), coding in latex is painful <br>
 day11: ***raku***, quite interessting <br>
+day12: ***OCaml***, no camel but idk I don't like languages that need to build a massive project like OCaml did, and I am not quite sure why my source file gets duplicated in _build/default/bin and even more confusing why do I find a main.exe in the same folder?
+I use Arch btw.